Flag matroids with coefficients: Flag matroids

 Let $X\in \mathcal{C}^*(N)$.
 Then there exists an $Y\in \mathcal{C}^*(M)$ such that $\underline{X}=\underline{Y}$.
 As $\mathcal{C}^*(N)$ satisfies \ref{C2}, there is an $\alpha\in F^\times$ such that $X=\alpha Y$.
 As $\mathcal{C}^*(M)$ satisfies \ref{C1}, $X\in \mathcal{C}^*(M)$.
 This shows that $\mathcal{C}^*(M) = \mathcal{C}^*(N)$, which implies $M=N$. \end{proof}

 \begin{rem}[Exterior algebra description of flag matroids] The identification of $F$-matroids with classes of exterior $F$-algebras from the first author's paper \cite{Jarra22} leads to yet another description of flag matroids.
-To explain, the exterior algebra $\Lambda F^E$ is a (typically noncommutative) ordered blueprint that generalizes exterior algebras of vector spaces and the Giansiracusa exterior algebra from \cite{Giansiracusa-Giansiracusa18} to all idylls $F$, which are tracts with additively closed nullset $N_F$; we refer the reader to \cite{Jarra22} for details.
+To explain, the exterior algebra $\Lambda F^E$ is an $F$-module that generalizes exterior algebras of vector spaces and the Giansiracusa exterior algebra from \cite{Giansiracusa-Giansiracusa18} to all idylls $F$, which are tracts with additively closed nullset $N_F$; we refer the reader to \cite{Jarra22} for details.

 A Grassmann-Pl\"ucker function $\mu:E^r\to F$ determines an element $\nu\in\Lambda^r F^E$ with coordinates $\nu_\bI=\mu(\bI)$ for $\bI\in E^r$.
 This association yields a bijection between $F$-matroids of rank $r$ on $E$ and $F^\times$-classes $[\nu]$ of elements $\nu\in\Lambda^r F$ that satisfy the Pl\"ucker relations.